Day 21 of Lent, Psalm 27:

 We don’t usually have to worry about having enough light, or wondering if we will have light again.
 We have the benefit of flipping a switch, and the confidence that the sun will rise again the next day.
 Yes, there are the days we have power outages or disaster strikes, but usually, even then, we know there will be light again.

-After living in Russia for a year and visiting Estonia, I had a new appreciation for the power and comfort of light.
+After living in Russia for a year, I had a new appreciation for the power and comfort of light.
 When the sun begins to set at 3:30 in the afternoon, night is much longer than the day.
 And the day is much dimmer and not as bright as here, in Texas- where the skies are big and wide.
 The day, for me, felt gloomier and heavy– almost as if a depression was sinking down over the land.
 It felt as if part of the recipe of happiness, a good amount of sunshine and light, was missing from the air.
 I needed light.